 To complete the integration of the ProMini Air receiver (Rx) or transmitter (Tx), you must establish several connections.

 Overview of Connections

 See the picture below for an overview of the connections to and from the ProMini Air.
 Which connections are used depends on whether the ProMini Air will act as a receiver (Rx) or a transmitter (Tx).
 THERE IS NO PROTECTION AGAINST INCORRECT BATTERY OR EXTERNAL POWER CONNECTIONS!!!
 The ProMini Air will be destroyed immediately if the GROUND and POSITIVE POWER SUPPLY are reversed!

 The U.FL connector on the Anaren transceiver may be directly connected to the provided Anaren whip antenna, or you can connect a U.FL to SMA or RP-SMA cable the ProMini Air to a remotely-mounted antenna.
 Also, a two-pin output provides Ground and the DCC input to (Tx) or output from (Rx) the RF transceiver board as signals to an oscilloscope for waveform review.

 The ProMini Air has several connections that provide power, I2C display outputs, and 5V logic DCC inputs or outputs.

-We will break down these connections for the ProMini Air receiver and transmitter in the next two sections.
+We will break down these connections for the ProMini Air receiver and transmitter in the following two sections.

-Starting with the ProMini Air configured as a receiver (Rx), there are several options for providing power.
-The first option is to use external battery power and jumper the +5V and +5V (Battery) pins together to use the on-board 5V regulator to provide board +5V supply.
+Starting with the ProMini Air configured as a receiver (Rx), several options exist for providing power.
+The first option is to use external battery power and jumper the +5V and +5V (Battery) pins together to use the onboard 5V regulator to provide board +5V supply.